DeepMicroscopy/SlideRunner/README.md

 If you use the software for research purposes, please cite our paper:

-> M. Aubreville, C. Bertram, R. Klopfleisch and A. Maier (2018): SlideRunner - A Tool for Massive Cell Annotations in Whole Slide Images, In: Bildverarbeitung für die Medizin 2018
+> M. Aubreville, C. Bertram, R. Klopfleisch and A. Maier (2018): SlideRunner - A Tool for Massive Cell Annotations in Whole Slide Images, In: Bildverarbeitung für die Medizin 2018, 	arXiv:1802.02347 <a href="arXiv:1802.02347">preprint pdf</a>

-Link to the paper will be available after BVM 2018.

 Please find the authors webpage at: https://www5.cs.fau.de/~aubreville/